versatiles-org/versatiles-glyphs-rs/README.md

 There are numerous glyph rendering projects — e.g., [font-maker](https://github.com/maplibre/font-maker), [fontnik](https://github.com/mapbox/fontnik), [node-fontnik](https://github.com/mapbox/node-fontnik), [sdf_font_tools](https://github.com/stadiamaps/sdf_font_tools), [sdf-glyph-foundry](https://github.com/mapbox/sdf-glyph-foundry), and [TinySDF](https://github.com/mapbox/tiny-sdf).
 However, many have tradeoffs such as low rendering precision, unmaintained code, or "unfavourable architecture".

-**VersaTiles Glyphs**:
+VersaTiles Glyphs tries to:
-- Renders SDF with maximum precision directly from the raw vector data.
+- Render SDF with maximum accuracy.
+- Render directly from the raw vector data - without intermediate rasterisation like TinySDF.
-- Renders also bezier curves with high precision.
+- Render Bezier curves with more than enough line segments.
+- Compensates for rounding errors by shifting the glyphs by sub-pixel distances in the right direction, since the PBF values for `left`, `top` and `advance` must be integers.
+- Have no wrappers of external, unmaintained code.
-- No external wrappers or complicated build steps.
+- Have simple and straightforward build steps.
-- Actively maintained, welcomes contributions.
+- Be actively maintained, any contributions are welcome.

 ## Installation